 First, create a user workspace, which will be the starting point for user work with the application: the desktop form.
 Note, that before this time the platform generated all screen forms "on-the-fly" based on content and specifics of catalogs, documents, and registers we created.

 According to the master class specification, the application should provide fast recording of incomes and expenses and efficient balance and turnover control.
-That are the features that should be within the reach of user's hand, they should be placed on the desktop.
+Those are the features that should be within the reach of the user's hand, they should be placed on the desktop.

 Return to Designer mode, expand the Common metadata tree branch, right-click Common forms, and then click Add (Ins).

 Click Generic form, type the name Desktop, type the synonym My money.
 Then click Finish.